term-llm

 Features:

-• No API key required - uses Claude Code’s OAuth authentication
+• No API key required - uses Claude Code’s existing authentication

 • Full tool support via MCP (exec, search, edit all work)